JosemaING/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

+---
+name: User Story
+about: Create a user story for new features or functionality
+title: '[USER STORY] '
+labels: ['user-story', 'enhancement']
+assignees: ''
+---

 **As a** developer
 **I need** to implement REST API endpoints for Account management
 **So that** I can perform CRUD operations on customer accounts through a RESTful microservice